shubhambattoo/noti-fly/README.md

 ### Required Inputs

-<li> showalert : type boolean, needs to be passed to show or hide the component </li>
+<li> showalert : type boolean or String with value "true" or "false", needs to be passed to show or hide the component </li>

+<li> type : type string, acceptable values = "success", "danger", "info", "warning", advisable to pass, or else takes "success" </li>

 ### Optional Inputs

-<li> fixed : type boolean, if passed as true, makes it fixed at the bottom centered.  </li>
+<li> fixed : type boolean or String with value "true" or "false", if passed as true, makes it fixed at the bottom centered.  </li>

-<li> type : type string, acceptable values = "success", "danger", "info", "warning", advisable to pass, or else takes "success" </li>

 ```sh
 <noti-fly type="danger"></noti-fly>
 ```

-<li> heading : type string, if passed is the top value in the component or else is like the type for example : if type is success, heading = Success </li>
+<li> heading : type string, if passed is the top value in the component or else is "Success" by default </li>

 <li> msg : type string, if passed is the bottom/meta value in the component </li>